LucasDelfino92/morrowindsharp/wjsetup.md

 # CHANGELOG

-> ⚠️ It is recommended that you use the Wabbajack only on your first install of the game, and to manually update your setup by downloading the linked mods instead of reinstalling the provided Wabbajack every single time.
-Else you risk losing your custom mods and savegames.
+> ⚠️ It is recommended that you use the Wabbajack only on your first install of the game, and to manually update your setup by downloading the listed mods instead of reinstalling the provided Wabbajack every single time, risking losing your custom mods and savegames in the process.

+1.4.2
+- Renamed mash64 to Wrye Mash in MO2 executables.

 1.4.1
 - Added TES3Merge instructions in Finishing touches.